vogelito/glacierprotocol/_docs/setup/create-boot-usb.md

 7. Create the Q1 BOOT USB
     **We do not recommend you boot Ubuntu on Mac devices released after 2015.
-Ubuntu support for newer generation Macs and vice-versa is still very poor at the time of writting and you might find your mouse, keyboard, or network to be unusable.**
+Ubuntu support for newer generation Macs and vice-versa is still very poor at the time of writing and you might find your mouse, keyboard, or network to be unusable.**

     1. Boot the SETUP 1 computer from the SETUP 1 BOOT USB.
         1. Reboot the computer.